kneilsen/CSCI5828_KNeilsen/homework01.md

   ​

-3.	**List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
+  3.**List and briefly describe the four essential difficulties of developing software systems that Brooks identifies.
 Provide additional examples of each type of the four essential difficulties.**

    *Complexity*